In 2007, Madison Media Institute's tuition was .

-Madison Media Institute is a private institution, so it has the same tuition for residents of Wisconsin as it does for residents from other states.
+Madison Media Institute is a private institution, so it has the same tuition for students from Wisconsin as it does for residents from other states.

 Madison Media Institute has the same tuition for international students as for those from out of state.